tjjfvi/cubular/answer.md

 Finally, to solve the `B` and `C` positions, if they're not already solved, we'll apply the T Permutation to swap them.

+*Note: usually, Old Pochmann will involve two additional algorithms for this step, the [Ja][ja-permutation] and [Jb][jb-permutation] permutations.
+These are used to simplify some of the swaps, but are not strictly necessary.*

 ### Stage 3, Step 3

 This step is rather similar to Step 2.

-Note that the `P` and `Q` positions have already been solved, and are the same value when solved.
-Thus, we don't care if `P` and `Q` are ultimately swapped.

 In this step, the remainder of the cube will be divided as follows, where `A` and `B` represent 'active' positions, and `C` represents the singular 'pool'